-In addition to the CMB anisotropies data from Planck, large scale features in the power spectrum can, in principle, also be independently constrained by the large scale structure (LSS) observations of galaxy surveys as the primordial features also leave distinct imprints in the matter power spectrum, as evident from figure \ref{matter-ps}.
-However, localized features on scales larger than $k \sim 0.01\, h\, {\rm Mpc^{-1}}$ may not be constrained by the LSS data while features on smaller scales or running features on all scales can be independently constrained by the LSS observations \cite{Chen:2016vvw, Ballardini:2016hpi,Ballardini:2017qwq, Palma:2017wxu,LHuillier:2017lgm, Beutler:2019ojk, Ballardini:2019tuc,Esmaeilian:2020rbq,Li:2021jvz,Ballardini:2022wzu}.
+Within this GNMDC framework, it will also be helpful to work with different choices of the coupling function leading to suitable oscillations on smaller scales which can provide a better improvement arising from smaller scales.
+In addition to the CMB anisotropies data from Planck, large-scale features in the power spectrum can, in principle, also be independently constrained by the large-scale structure (LSS) observations of galaxy surveys as the primordial features also leave distinct imprints in the matter power spectrum, as evident from figure \ref{matter-ps}.
+However, localized features on scales larger than $k \sim 0.01\, h\, {\rm Mpc^{-1}}$ may not be constrained by the LSS data while features on smaller scales or running features on all scales can be independently constrained by the LSS observations \cite{Chen:2016vvw, Ballardini:2016hpi, Ballardini:2017qwq, Palma:2017wxu, LHuillier:2017lgm, Beutler:2019ojk, Ballardini:2019tuc, Esmaeilian:2020rbq, Li:2021jvz, Ballardini:2022wzu}.
 Upcoming LSS surveys such as Euclid and LSST should be able to provide better constraints on such primordial spectral features \cite{Debono:2020emh, Chandra:2022utq}.
-Thus, LSS observations can be used as a complimentary probe along with the CMB data to constrain non-trivial features in the power spectra and the deviations from scale invariance on sub-CMB scales.
-Moreover, future 21-cm tomographic observations also have enormous potential to constrain such primordial features to a great extent \cite{Chen:2016zuu,Xu:2016kwz, Balaji:2022zur}.
-In addition, spectral distortions of the CMB power spectrum provide an entirely complementary window on the scale dependence of the primordial power spectrum and small scale features since they strongly depend on the spectral amplitude at scales smaller than LSS.
+Thus, LSS observations can be used as a complementary probe along with the CMB data to constrain non-trivial features in the power spectra and the deviations from scale invariance on sub-CMB scales.
+Moreover, future 21-cm tomographic observations also have enormous potential to constrain such primordial features to a great extent \cite{Chen:2016zuu, Xu:2016kwz, Balaji:2022zur}.
+In addition, spectral distortions of the CMB power spectrum provide an entirely complementary window on the scale dependence of the primordial power spectrum and small-scale features since they strongly depend on the spectral amplitude at scales smaller than LSS.
 Future experiments such as PIXIE \cite{Kogut:2011xw} or PRISM \cite{PRISM:2013fvg} should be able to provide interesting constraints on departures from a featureless primordial power spectrum.
-All these observations from CMB, LSS, 21-cm and spectral distortions prove to be complimentary and together, they will provide stringent constraints on the primordial power spectrum over a wide range of scales.
+All these observations from CMB, LSS, 21-cm, and spectral distortions prove to be complementary.
+Together, they will provide stringent constraints on the primordial power spectrum over a wide range of scales.